jzhang512/Containerized_SHiELD_Workflow/README.md

 1. Downloading the corresponding image from DockerHub, or building it with its Dockerfile
 2. Mounting user-specified files and directories
-3. Running the image as a container
+3. Running the stage in a container

 To run the whole workflow, you must run each image (we are currently working on a fully end-to-end solution).
 Detailed information about running the images' containers for a specific stage can be found in a Markdown file in its respective directory.